ZtechNetwork/MCBVanillaResourcePack/README.md

 ## Repository Status
 ![GitHub All Releases](https://img.shields.io/github/downloads/ZtechNetwork/MCBVanillaResourcePack/total) ![GitHub release (latest by date)](https://img.shields.io/github/v/release/ZtechNetwork/MCBVanillaResourcePack) ![GitHub last commit](https://img.shields.io/github/last-commit/ZtechNetwork/MCBVanillaResourcePack)

+## Game Music Warning
+Game music will no longer be included in our package for copyright reasons.
+If you need any reference to music, use the `sounds_definitions.json` in the `sounds` directory.

 ## Game Changelogs
 ### v1.12.0
+#### Changes
 - Increased the frequency and volume of the ambient mob sounds made during raids, to make them easier to locate
 - Added new Wandering Trader sounds
 - Updated the main menu splash text